Prometheus052404/CIRCUIT/README.md

 ## Usage
 - **Create IC objects**: Instantiate various IC objects, e.g., `ANDGateIC`, `ORGateIC`.
-- **Insert ICs on the Breadboard**: Use the `Breadboard` class to add ICs and manage their placement.
 - **Connect Power**: Connect VCC and GND to the ICs to simulate power supply.
 - **Simulate**: Call the `simulate()` function on each IC to execute its digital logic.